-I am pleased to present the Annual Report of the Audit Commission for the financial year 2014-15.
-The Commission had another busy year.
-With the dedication and commitment of our staff, we have achieved the targets set in our work plan and continued to uphold a high standard of professionalism in our audit work.
+I have pleasure in presenting to you the Annual Report of the Audit Commission for the financial year 2015-16.
+This was another fruitful year for the Commission.
+With the dedication and hard work of our staff, we have managed to deliver what we set out to achieve in our work plan and continued to uphold a high standard of professionalism in our audit work.

-2. Our mission is to help the Government and public sector organisations enhance public sector performance and accountability.
-We achieve this mission by conducting regularity audits and value for money (VFM) audits.

-3. Regularity audits are similar to financial audits in the private sector.
-In 2014-15, a total of 81 accounts were audited and certified, including all of the Government's accounts, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and more than 60 other funds.
-We also supplement our normal certification audit work with a programme of risk audit, which examines risks related to regularity, propriety and financial control.
+- 2. Our mission is to help the Government and public sector organisations enhance public sector performance and accountability.
+We achieve this mission by conducting regularity audits and value for money (VFM) audits. - 3.
+Regularity audits are similar to financial audits in the private sector.
+2015-16, a total of 82 accounts were audited and certified, including all of the Government's accounts, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and more than 60 other funds. supplement our normal certification audit work with a programme of risk and compliance audits, which examines risks related to regularity, propriety and financial control.
+In April 2016, a dedicated branch was established under the Regularity Audit Division of the Commission to strengthen the conduct of such audits.
 VFM audits focus on providing independent information, advice and assurance about the economy, efficiency and effectiveness with which the auditees have discharged their functions.
-We will take into account various factors in selecting subjects for VFM audits and focus more on identifying systemic issues.
-One of the key considerations is to "follow the money" - those receiving larger amount of funding would have a higher chance and frequency of being selected.
+We will take into account various factors such as materiality, risk and value-added in selecting subjects for VFM audits and focus more on identifying systemic issues.
+One of the key considerations is to "follow the money" - those entities receiving larger amount of funding would have a higher chance and frequency of being selected.
 We aim to make value-added recommendations to help them achieve better VFM.
-In 2014-15, we issued a number of VFM audit reports which attracted considerable public interest.

-4. To enhance our experience and knowledge about public sector auditing, we continued to attend conferences and various functions of professional bodies (e.g. our staff attended the 13th Assembly and the 6th Symposium of the Asian Organisation of Supreme Audit Institutions in Kuala Lumpur, Malaysia in February 2015).
-We also received visitors from the Mainland and shared with them our audit experience.
+In 2015-16, we issued a number of VFM audit reports which attracted considerable public attention. - 4.
+To enrich our knowledge and experience about public sector auditing, we continued to attend conferences and various functions of professional bodies (e.g. our staff attended the "粤港財稅、審計部門交流座談會", a Conference held in Guangzhou on 14 January 2016).
+We also received visitors from the Mainland and overseas, and shared with them our audit experience.

-5. Our values on professionalism, probity and people underpin and drive our work.
+- 5. Our values on professionalism, probity and people underpin and drive our work.
 The professionalism and expertise of our staff are vital to the success of the Commission.
 We will strive to help our staff develop and grow as professionals.

-In this regard, we are committed to encourage and help our staff realise their full potential through training, learning and sharing.

-6. The Commission, with 171 years of history, is one of the oldest government departments in Hong Kong.
-It has a long tradition of excellence and will seek to help the auditees add value through our independent, professional and quality audit services in the ensuing years.

-7. I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year.
+In this regard, we are committed to encourage and help our staff realise their full potential through training, learning and sharing. - 6.
+The Commission will step into its 172nd anniversary in the year 2016.
+It has a long tradition of excellence and will seek to help the auditees add value through our independent, professional and quality audit services in the ensuing years. - 7.
+I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year.
 I would also like to acknowledge with gratitude the full cooperation and assistance rendered by the auditees.
-Finally, I would like to extend my heartfelt appreciation to all my staff for their unfailing support.
-Their commitment, dedication and professionalism have enabled the Commission to deliver quality audit services and earn the support of the public.
+Finally, I would like to express my heartfelt gratitude for the support I have received from all colleagues.
+Their commitment, dedication and professionalism have enabled the Commission to deliver quality audit services and earn the public's trust on our work.

-David Sun, BBS, JP Director of Audit August 2015
+David Sun, BBS, JP Director of Audit July 2016